 The latest generation, Generation Z born from 1995 to 2012, is the driving force behind these changes in the retail industry.
 They are more likely to purchase second-hand clothing than the previous generations, as they live in a culture that is more concerned about environmental issues.

-Many fast fashion retail brands have closed down their businesses in the past year due to negative news about their environmental impact, a good example is the closure of the fashion chain Forever 21.
+Many fast fashion retail brands have closed down their businesses in the past year due to negative news about their environmental impact.

 Consumers’ growing concerns over how fast fashion is impacting the environment are leading retailers to dip their toes into the secondhand business or to start many recycling initiatives.
 If shopping centers and retailers want to attract the new generation of consumers, being environmentally friendly is the way to go.